 Vilon

-A synthetic dipeptide (Lys-Glu) bioregulator developed as a thymus-targeting immune peptide.
-Studied for immune system modulation, thymic rejuvenation, and anti-aging effects.
+A synthetic two-amino-acid peptide (Lys-Glu) designed to support the thymus gland and immune system.
+Studied for immune modulation, thymic rejuvenation, and anti-aging.
 Part of the Khavinson peptide bioregulator family alongside Thymalin, Epithalon, and Cortexin.
-Designed to support T-cell maturation and restore age-related immune decline through peptide-mediated gene regulation in thymic tissue.
+Designed to support T-cell development and restore age-related immune decline.

 Half-Life